Boereck/casematch/README.md

 ---------------------
 If you want to build the Case Matcher library on your own, first download and install Gradle (https://gradle.org/) at least in version 2.1.
 Simply clone this git repository, switch on the shell into the working directory of the repository and execute the command "gradle".
-When the build is successful, the main library "casematch-matcher-VERSION.jar" is located in folder "matcher\build\libs".
+When the build is successful, the main library "casematch-matcher-<VERSION>.jar" is located in folder "matcher\build\libs".

 Contributions